 Video shows Giants CEO Larry Baer in altercation with wife

-SAN FRANCISCO (AP) — A video posted by TMZ on Friday shows Giants President and CEO Larry Baer in a physical altercation with his wife in a San Francisco park.
+SAN FRANCISCO (AP) — A video posted by TMZ on Friday shows Giants President and CEO Larry Baer in a physical altercation with his wife at a San Francisco park.

+Witnesses saw the ordeal in the public plaza.
+Baer, holding the phone, says "Stop, Pam, stop," then walks away alone.

+"I am truly sorry for the pain that I have brought to my wife, children and to the organization," Baer said in a statement issued through the team.
+"It is not reflective of the kind of a person that I aspire to be, but it happened and I will do whatever it takes to make sure that I never behave in such an inappropriate manner again."

-The couple issued a statement that read: "Regrettably today we had a heated argument in public over a family matter.
-We are deeply embarrassed by the situation and have resolved the issue."
+The couple had issued a statement earlier Friday saying that they regretted having a "heated argument in public over a family matter."

+"We are deeply embarrassed by the situation and have resolved the issue," the couple said.

+Officer Joseph Tomlinson of the San Francisco Police Department said officers didn't respond at the time, but police are aware of the incident and are investigating.

 Baer was part of the ownership group that bought the Giants in 1992 to keep them in San Francisco, where the club won the World Series in 2010, '12 and '14.
 He took over as CEO on Jan.
 1, 2012.